SakthiMahendran/PhantomServer/README.md

-# LiveServer
+# PhantomServer

 ---
 ---

-## Why LiveServer :
+## Why PhantomServer :

-LiveServer is made to make webdeveloper's life easier with some useful features : )
+PhantomServer is made to make webdeveloper's life easier with some useful features : )

 ---
-## What is LiveServer:
+## What is PhantomServer:

-LiveServer is basically a http server with some useful features to make webdev easier that you can run at your local machine to test your webpages.
+PhantomServer is basically a http server with some useful features to make webdev easier that you can run at your local machine to test your webpages.

 ---